Opinion | This isn’t just voter suppression. It’s a war on local control.

 - In Michigan, a Republican-sponsored bill would bar local election officials from giving voters absentee ballot return envelopes with prepaid postage.

-- In Arizona, Republican bills would prevent local election officials from sending unrequested absentee ballot applications and stop them from holding voter registration drives anywhere but on government property.
+- In Arizona, Republican bills would prevent local election officials from sending unrequested absentee ballot applications, and stop them from holding voter registration drives anywhere but on government property.

 You might argue that both Democrats and Republicans are happy to substitute their judgment for that of local officials to get the outcomes they want.
 Which is true to a degree, but there are two differences.
-First, Democrats don’t pretend to have some abstract commitment to local control; any liberal would say that sometimes local control works better, and sometimes it doesn’t.
+First, Democrats don’t pretend to have some abstract commitment to local control: Any liberal would say that sometimes local control works better, and sometimes it doesn’t.
 Republicans are the only hypocrites on that score.

-But more importantly, Republicans have been far more aggressive in reaching down to the local level to dictate how cities and counties are run.
+But, more importantly, Republicans have been far more aggressive in reaching down to the local level to dictate how cities and counties are run.

-In recent years, Republicans at the state level around the country have passed preemption laws forbidding localities from raising their minimum wage, requiring paid leave, or otherwise promoting workers’ rights.
+In recent years, Republicans at the state level around the country have passed preemption laws forbidding localities from raising their minimum wage, requiring paid leave or otherwise promoting workers’ rights.
 They’ve moved to keep localities from passing gun laws more restrictive than Republicans would like.
 They’ve told cities they aren’t allowed to remove Confederate monuments without the legislature’s permission.
 They’ve forbidden localities from setting up municipal broadband systems, or raising taxes, or banning single-use plastic bags.

-Here and there a few Democrats may have joined in those efforts.
+Here and there, a few Democrats may have joined in those efforts.
 But they’re overwhelmingly driven by Republicans, and it isn’t hard to see why.

-The impulse comes from the fact that states run by Republicans always include cities run by Democrats — often among the centers of commerce and culture in the state, whether it’s Austin or Boise or Salt Lake or St. Louis.
+The impulse comes from the fact that states run by Republicans always include cities run by Democrats — often among the centers of commerce and culture in the state, whether it’s Austin or Boise or Salt Lake City or St. Louis.
 Republicans just don’t like it when those cities make rules in line with the values of the people who live in them.

 In addition, those cities are almost always more racially and ethnically diverse than the rural areas where Republicans dominate.
-This is one of the key political divides in America today: Democratic power residing in diverse cities while Republican power — boosted by gerrymandering and other anti-democratic features of the American system — is increasingly dependent on white rural areas and hostile to what comes out of those cities.
+This is one of the key political divides in America today: Democratic power residing in diverse cities while Republican power — boosted by gerrymandering and other anti-democratic features of the American system — is increasingly dependent on White rural areas, and hostile to what comes out of those cities.

-The clearer that divide becomes, the more the GOP will try to reach down and determine what happens in those cities and whether their residents will even be able to vote.
-In that effort, “local control” isn’t just something Republicans no longer believe in.
-It’s a profound threat to their power, and they’ll do whatever is necessary to quash it.
+The clearer that divide becomes, the more the GOP will try to reach down and determine what happens in those cities, and whether their residents will even be able to vote.
+In that effort, “local control” isn’t just something Republicans no longer believe in, it’s a profound threat to their power, and they’ll do whatever is necessary to quash it.